ismaelpamplona/it-notes/notes/git-notes.md

 -   `$ git merge` Join two or more development histories together
 -   `$ git pull` Fetch from and integrate with another repository or a local branch
 -   `$ git diff` Show changes between commits, commit and working tree, etc
+-   `$ git diff HEAD` Show the difference between the Workspace and the Local Repository (HEAD).